CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche: API security testing in bug bounty/pentest contexts.
-The combination of specific API types (REST, SOAP, GraphQL) with specific attack vectors (IDOR, auth bypass) makes it unlikely to conflict with general API development or other security skills.
+The combination of specific API types (REST, SOAP, GraphQL) with specific attack vectors (IDOR, auth bypass) makes it unlikely to conflict with general coding or generic security skills.

 3 / 3